canvascomputing/malwi-box/README.md

 - **Supply chain security** - Audit what packages access during installation
 - **Critical systems** - Enforce least-privilege access for Python scripts

-> **Note**: This is an observation/enforcement layer, not a full sandbox.
-Run in an isolated environment (VM/container) for analyzing truly malicious code.
+> **Warning**: This is tool is not a sandbox with isolated execution, it runs on your actual machine, kernel and CPU.
+Use at your own risk.

 ## Quick Start